Funds: Advice from a lawyer

-Funds – Advice from a lawyer – Funds are exclusively launched by investment or fund companies.
-These are also called capital investment companies.
-The fund shares can be purchased at branch and direct banks, among others.
+Funds – Advice from a lawyer – Funds are issued exclusively by investment or fund companies.
+These are also known as investment companies.
+Fund units can be purchased from branch and direct banks, among others.
+Funds are part of banking and capital market law.

 Table of contents

-1. Funds – Types
+1. Funds – types

-2. Funds – Definition
+2. Funds – definition

 3. Investor interests